imagej/imagej.github.io/_pages/2014-04-21_-_Multiview_deconvolution.md

 The [**documentation**](Multi-View_Deconvolution ) for the Fiji plugin contains description of parameters and a 'how to' for hacks that didn't yet make it into the plugins menu's.
 It complements other SPIM related Fiji plugins such as [**bead based registration**](SPIM_Bead_Registration ) & [**Multiview fusion**](Multi-View_Fusion ).

-Finally, a Figure from the paper showing that multi-view deconvolution matters\!
+Finally, a Figure from the paper showing that multi-view deconvolution matters!

 [700px](FIle_MV_deconv_examples.jpg )